hapv3/neural-compiler/PERFORMANCE.md

 ### Accelerator configuration

 This shows the selected accelerator configuration.
-It identifies the Embedded NPU that the compiler is targeting.  **NOTE: It is crucial to select the correct device, otherwise a run-time check in the driver will fail.**
+It identifies the Embedded NPU that the compiler is targeting.
+__NOTE: It is crucial to select the correct device, otherwise a run-time check in the driver will fail.__
 To select a different accelerator configuration use the CLI option `--accelerator-config`, see [OPTIONS.md](OPTIONS.md#Accelerator-Configuration).

 ### System configuration

-The selected system configuration from the provided configuration file or `internal-default`.  **NOTE: It is very important to select a system configuration that correctly describes the target embedded system.  ** This is because the compiler makes some of its optimization decisions based upon this information.
+The selected system configuration from the provided configuration file or the default value.
+__NOTE: It is very important to select a system configuration that correctly describes the target embedded system.__
+This is because the compiler makes some of its optimization decisions based upon this information.
 Failing to select the correct configuration could result in run-time errors, bit-inexact operation, or suboptimal operation of the Embedded NPU.
 To select a different system configuration use the CLI option `--system-config`, see [OPTIONS.md](OPTIONS.md#System-Config).

 ### Memory mode

-The selected memory mode from the provided configuration file or internal-default.  **NOTE: It is very important to select a memory mode that correctly describes the target embedded system.  ** This is because the compiler makes some of its optimization decisions based upon this information.
+The selected memory mode from the provided configuration file or the default value.
+__NOTE: It is very important to select a memory mode that correctly describes the target embedded system.__
+This is because the compiler makes some of its optimization decisions based upon this information.
 To select a different memory mode use the CLI option `--memory-mode`, see [OPTIONS.md](OPTIONS.md#Memory-Mode).

 ### Accelerator clock